 What are some of the priorities in this area?

-- Second, digitalization of the risk and compliance function will follow, empowered by the use of work-flow automation, robotics process automation, and advanced analytics (including machine learning and artificial intelligence).
+- Third, digitalization of the risk and compliance function will follow, empowered by the use of low code work-flow automation, robotics process automation, and advanced analytics (including machine learning and artificial intelligence).

 Applying RegTech to smart compliance testing